lums658/d2l-en/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.md

 we send each of these squares to parallelograms, each one of which has area given by the determinant.
-We see that for any figure, the determinant gives the (signed) number that a matrix scales the area of any figure.
+We see that for any figure, the determinant gives the (signed) number by which a matrix scales the area of any figure.

-Computing determinants for larger matrices can be laborious, but the  intuition is the same.
+For larger matrices the intuition is the same.
-The determinant remains the factor that $n\times n$ matrices scale $n$-dimensional volumes.
+The determinant is the factor
+by which $n\times n$ matrices scale $n$-dimensional volumes.

 ## Tensors and Common Linear Algebra Operations